nanoframework/nanoFramework.WebServer/README.md

 ## Usage

 You just need to specify a port and a timeout for the querries and add an event handler when a request is incoming.
+With this first way, you will have an event raised every time you'll receive a request.

 ```csharp
 using (WebServer server = new WebServer(80, TimeSpan.FromSeconds(2)))